apache/kvrocks-website/blog/2022-11-20-go-redis-kvrocks-opentelemetry/index.md

 ## What is Kvrocks?

-[Apache Kvrocks](https://kvrocks.apache.org/) is a distributed key value NoSQL database that uses RocksDB as a storage engine and is compatible with Redis protocol.
+[Apache Kvrocks](https://kvrocks.apache.org/) is a distributed key-value NoSQL database that uses RocksDB as a storage engine and is compatible with Redis protocol.

 You can use Kvrocks as a drop-in replacement for Redis to store data on SSD decreasing the cost of